data2health/contributor-attribution-model/docs/source/introduction.rst

 Overview
 !!!!!!!!

 The **Contributor Attribution Model (CAM) Specification** is a standard developed within the `Center for Data to Health <https://github.com/data2health>`_ (CD2H) `Architecting Attribution <https://github.com/data2health/architecting_attribution>`_ project.
-It provides a **simple and tightly scoped data model** for representing information about contributions made to research-related artifacts - for example when, why, and how a curator contributed to a gene annotation record.
-This core model is intended to be **used as a modular component of broader data models** that support data collection and curation systems, to facilitate reliable and consistent exchange of computable contribution metadata.
-Additional components of the CAM specification support implementation of the model, data collection, and ontology-based query and analysis of contribution metadata.
+It provides a **simple and tightly scoped data model** for representing information about contributions made to research-related artifacts - for example when, why, and how a researcher contributd to a publication, or a curator contributed to a gene annotation record.
+This core model is intended to be **used as a modular component of larger data models** that drive data collection and curation systems.
+Additional components of the CAM specification support implementation of the model, data collection using the model, and ontology-based query and analysis of contribution metadata.

 Background and Motivation
 @@@@@@@@@@@@@@@@@@@@@@@@@